circonus/product-docs/irondb/getting-started/manual-installation.md

 EL7: `sudo yum install circonus-platform-irondb`

-Ubuntu 20.04: we have a helper package that works around issues with dependency resolution, since IRONdb is very specific about the versions of dependent Circonus packages, and apt-get is unable to cope with them.
+Ubuntu: we have a helper package that works around issues with dependency resolution, since IRONdb is very specific about the versions of dependent Circonus packages, and apt-get is unable to cope with them.
 The helper package must be installed first, i.e., it cannot be installed in the same transaction